I’ve been a Siteground affiliate for two and a half years now.

 My Thoughts on The Siteground Suspending Affiliate Program in India

 I’d love to see the KPI data.
 It’s hard to believe affiliates from India have a high churn rate.

-Based on my personal expire, my referrals to Siteground have a 92% churn rate.
-In the previous quarters combined, I’ve referred 21 customers and only 1 of them canceled.
-That too was a cloud hosting customers.
+Based on my personal experience, my referrals to Siteground have a 92% retention rate.
+In the previous quarters, I’ve referred 21 customers and only 1 of them canceled.
+That too was a cloud hosting customer.